ray-project/ray/doc/source/user-profiling.rst

 lines of text.
 Ray comes with its own visual web UI to visualize the parallelization (or lack thereof) of user tasks submitted to Ray!

-Currently, whenever initializing Ray, a URL is automatically generated on where to view Ray's web UI as a Jupyter notebook:
+Currently, whenever initializing Ray, a URL is automatically generated and printed to terminal on where to view Ray's web UI as a Jupyter notebook:

 .. code-block:: bash